sisl/BayesNets.jl/docs/src/usage.md

 3. Obtain the factor table for a node
 4. Obtain a factor table matching a particular assignment

-We also detail obtaining a bayesian score for a network structure in the next section.
+We also detail obtaining a Bayesian score for a network structure in the next section.

 ```@example bayesnet
 count(bn, :a, data)